uhobeike/ike_nav/ike_localization/README.md

 ### Citation

-[^1]: Jens-Steffen Gutmann and Dieter Fox: ``An Experimental Comparison of Localization Methods Continued,'' Proc.
+[^1]: Jens-Steffen Gutmann and Dieter Fox: ‘‘An Experimental Comparison of Localization Methods Continued,’’ Proc.
 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), pp.~454-459, 2002.